 How Can You Tell That Your RAM is Failing?

-- Random stuttering or crashing – including Blue Screens of Death (BSOD).
+- Random stuttering or crashing – including Blue Screens (BSOD).

 - Unprompted restarts.

 - RAM storage is missing from your diagnostic tools.